DeyaaMuhammad/PICR/README.md

 # What are you controlling?
-a robot that has the ability of achieving a non-destructive in-line pipeline inspection and maintenance.
+a robot that has the ability of achieving a non-destructive in-line pipeline inspection and maintenance. the main parts of the project are
+- 6 motion motors.
+- 1 brush motor.
+- camera w/ night vision.
+- reading IMU different sensors.

 ![PICR](https://user-images.githubusercontent.com/16267182/35386191-d835556a-01d3-11e8-9592-e991100e1568.png)